Skip to main content

 Available tools

-Each tool respects your organization’s permissions, so you only see content you already have access to in Wolfia.
+Every tool respects your organization’s permissions, so you only see and change content you already have access to in Wolfia.

 Setup